slviajero/tinybasic/MANUAL.md

 In READ, the two index substring notation like A\$(3,3) is not yet supported.
 READ will interpret this as A\$(3) and append the read string.

+RESTORE can also be used with an argument.
+In the code segment

+10 RESTORE 3

+20 READ A: PRINT A

+30 DATA 1, 4, 9, 16

+the READ statement will access the third argument of the DATA list, hence the output will be 9.

+DATA can be used in expressions.
+After the code above has run

+PRINT DATA

+will output 4 indicating that the data pointer will read the 4th argument after the next read.
+This feature can be used to store a position of the DATA list and then return to it.

+10 R=DATA

+20 ... some lines doing many READs

+100 RESTORE R

+the data pointer will be reset to the original position before reading was done.

 Tutorial: readdata.bas

 ### DEF FN